Originally written 2016, updated: Dec. 5, 2021

 We will decorate the magical circle with evergreens.
 This is easy to do by going outdoors and cutting some pine and holly and bringing them indoors.
 If you are lucky, the nature spirits may feel welcome to follow you –for bringing these evergreens indoors for decoration, you are letting the nature spirits know they are welcome to come in out of the cold and be warmed inside during this time.
 The same theme is invoked when we decorate and trim the Yule tree.

 Then, when the day of the Sabbat roles around, the ceremony typically starts off in the somber attitude, and then with the summoning forth the Child of Promise, the attitude becomes one of thankfulness, gratitude and thoughts of goodwill to man, animals and nature.
 A re-dedication is made to the works of white witchcraft and the Craft as a whole.
 Prayers are made to bring back the blessings of earth’s renewed light, which is also symbolic of our own inner light.
-Also, an asking of Supreme Being to kindle light and love within us is prayed.
+Also, an asking and prayer of Supreme Being to kindle light and love within us.

 However that you choose to celebrate this celestial Sabbat, we hope that the renewed and increasing light of the sun grows and glows within you.
 Blessed Be!